18520339/facebook-data-extraction/README.md

 ### DISCLAIMER

-All the information provided in this repo and related articles are for educational purposes only.
-I do not guarantee whether your Facebook account may get Checkpoint due to rapid actions.
-I will not responsible for problems that may occur or for any abuse of the information and the code provided
+All information provided in this repo and related articles are for educational purposes only.
+So use at your own risk, I will not guarantee & not be responsible for any situations including:
+- Whether your Facebook account may get Checkpoint due to rapid actions.
+- Problems that may occur or for any abuse of the information or the code provided
+- Problems about your privacy while using IP hiding techniques

 <div id="1"></div>

 # 1️⃣ &nbsp;[Access Token by Personal Account + Graph API](#top)

-Use your own Token with **full permission** for fetching data

-**Note**: This method I refer from this [blog](https://ahachat.com/help/blog/cach-lay-token-facebook) that written in Vietnamese
+Use your Token with **full permission** for fetching data.
+This method I refer from this [Vietnamese blog](https://ahachat.com/help/blog/cach-lay-token-facebook)

 > Demo: Updating...

 ## Knowledge